Daily Herald

 Photo Galleries

-Competitive Dance, Northwest Suburban & Lake Co. teams in State Finals

-Competitive Dance, Fox Valley & DuPage Co. teams in State Finals

-Hersey vs. Buffalo Grove, girls basketball

-Hersey vs. Buffalo Grove, boys basketball

-Grant vs. Antioch, boys basketball

-Competitive Dance, Fox Valley & DuPage Co. teams in State Final Prelims
+Competitive Cheer, Fox Valley & DuPage Co. teams in State Final Prelims

-Competitive Dance, Northwest Suburban & Lake Co. teams in State Final Prelims
+Competitive Cheer, Northwest Suburban & Lake Co. teams in State Final Prelims

+Glenbard South vs. Riverside-Brookfield, girls basketball

+St. Viator vs. Warren, boys basketball

+Carmel vs. Libertyville, boys basketball

 More Galleries